mbosley/llm-mcp-server/README.md

 ```

 ### quick_gpt
-Fast responses using GPT-4o-mini for simple tasks.
+Fast responses using GPT-4.1-nano for simple tasks.
 ```
 Parameters:
 - prompt: The task or question
 - temperature: Control randomness (0-1, default 0.3)
 ```

-### claude_haiku
+### balanced_llm
-Use Claude 3 Haiku for fast, intelligent responses.
+Use Gemini 2.5 Flash or GPT-4.1-mini for balanced tasks.
 ```
 Parameters:
 - prompt: The task or question
+- model: "gemini-flash" or "gpt-mini" (default: "gemini-flash")
 - max_tokens: Maximum response length (default 1000)
 ```